Kensington Market: Recent development

 The market resisted the recession of the 1980s partially thanks to a floating population of students attending George Brown College, which was where the Kensington Lofts are today.
 George Brown College sold the property in the mid-1990s and without the extra student traffic, many stores were victims of the recession of the mid to late 90s.
 In addition, many Portuguese store owners were by that time too old to continue working their small shops, which led to abundant vacancy and invited a new wave of immigrant entrepreneurs.
-Businesses like La Perola, El Emporio Latino and El Buen Precio took advantage of the growing wave of Latin American immigrants and opened the door to offering ethnic street foods.
-Jumbo Empanadas was one of the first to spice up the flavours of the market from a cart; later moved into a basement close to Nassau, and then to its current location.
-All other Latin shops started selling their Pupusas, and by 2000, a young couple of entrepreneurs opened the first taqueria in Canada, calling it "El Trompo".
+Businesses like Jumbo Empanadas, La Perola, El Emporio Latino and El Buen Precio took advantage of the growing wave of Latin American immigrants and opened the door to offering ethnic street foods.
+In 2000, a young couple of entrepreneurs opened the first taqueria in Canada, calling it "El Trompo".

 The arrival of new businesses in the mid to late-1990s led to the revitalization of Augusta Avenue.

-All this movement lead to a rebirth of Augusta Avenue.
-However, there were seedy spots whose patrons scared away the fiercest yuppies.
+All this movement lead to a rebirth of Augusta Avenue..
 A Nike store tried to open up in the market and the community rejected it very strongly by dumping dozens of running shoes splattered with red paint in protest for the treatment Nike's workers receive around the world.
-Eventually, such businesses (both too seedy and too mainstream) transformed or moved out.
-The Nike store was a tremendous corporate failure.